AspirinEny/himawari-8/README.md

 **himawari8downloader** is a tool to download near real time earth images taken by [**Himawari8**](https://en.wikipedia.org/wiki/Himawari_8) .

 ## Update
- - Fixed stuff, now works on python 3.7 and above.
+ - Fixed stuff, now works on python 3.12 and above.

-## TODO
- - GUI, or just a GUI wrapper for the .py file.

 ## Dependency
 `PIL` and `Requests`